cverluise/patentcity/doc/FR_ANNOTATION_GUIDELINES.md

 # ANNOTATION GUIDELINES

+The patent corpus that we consider for France spans the period 1902-1980 and has 2 types of formats.

 ## Preliminary comments

 The patent corpus that we consider for France has 2 types of formats and spans the period 1902-1980.